isomerpages/csa-sicw1/_events/20 October 2022/International IoT Security Rountable Technical Panel (Draft).md

 *Format: Hybrid*

-The increasing proliferation of IoT in medical domain, has garnered strong interest to create a trusted IoT(MD) to ensure the safety of patients.
-What principles and practices can government and industry align on to build trust in ensuring secured IoT(MD)?
-Would CLS(MD) be considered to foster common efforts and a common need?
-How can the public and private sectors collaborate to secure the IoT(MD)?
+The increasing proliferation of IoT in medical domain, has garnered strong interest to create a trusted IoT(Medical Device) to ensure the safety of patients.
+What principles and practices can government and industry align on to build trust in ensuring secured IoT(Medical Device)?
+Would CLS(Medical Device) be considered to foster common efforts and a common need?
+How can the public and private sectors collaborate to secure the IoT(Medical Device)?